MicrosoftDocs/windows-powershell-docs/docset/windows/provisioning/install-provisioningpackage.md

 You can direct this cmdlet to install a PPKG file interactively or silently by specifying the -QuietInstall Switch.

-The default is an interactive install
+The default is an interactive install.

 ## EXAMPLES